 - Two group study rooms are located on the second and third floors.

-- The group study room on the second floor contains a computer and large screen monitor.
+- Both rooms contain a computer and large screen monitor.

 - Access to the rooms require a Lawrence ID card